You want to garden. You want a pet fish. You’re pressed for time, and even more, pressed for money. What is there to do?!

 - A pump and timer can be set up for fifteen-minute intervals, and have a one-year warranty

-- May need to be modified to fit all makes, models, and styles of aquarium tanks
+- It May need to be modified to fit all makes, models, and styles of aquarium tanks

 3. AquaTerrium Planting Tank

-- Attractive set-up makes it a nice option for homes and offices
+- The attractive set-up makes it a nice option for homes and offices

 - LED light is high-powered and helps plants thrive